 As a federally funded research institution, TU must comply with federal regulations regarding the conduct of research.
 For example, any research project involving human subjects must be submitted to ORSP for approval by the Institutional Review Board (IRB).
 When animals are to be used in research, prior approval must be obtained from the Institutional Animal Care and Use Committee (IACUC).
 A listing of many of these compliance issues may be found on the ORSP website.

 The Information Technology (IT) department provides all students, staff and faculty with an individual TUNetID that gives access to such services as high speed internet, the wireless network, an intranet portal, email, and file storage.
 Residential students have access to wireless connectivity in University-owned apartments and residence halls.
 For a complete overview of IT supported services at the University, visit the IT webpage.

 IT maintains computer labs at the Pauline M. Walter Academic Technology Center located in McFarlin Library.
 These labs are open 24 hours a day while classes are in session.
 The labs support an extensive array of software to facilitate teaching, learning, and research as well as high speed printers.
 The University of Tulsa also maintains numerous specialized teaching labs located across the campus.

 For admitted and enrolled students, information technology help may be obtained by selecting “Login” at the top of the main TU webpage and logging into the Portal.
-Personal assistance may be obtained by emailing firstname.lastname@example.org.
-IT service is available Monday through Friday 8 a.m. to 5 p.m.
+The IT Help Desk is located within the McFarlin Library and is open Monday through Friday 8 a.m. to 5 p.m.

 The Division of Lifelong Learning at The University of Tulsa serves as the academic outreach for University programs that represent each college.
 TU’s Lifelong Learning professionals recognize that the information individuals need to prosper increases every day and that continuing education at any age is an investment in the future.
 Professional development courses and non-credit courses in the arts, humanities, and sciences are offered.